 What's included

-LoQ from the precision profile variance function, linking to EP05-A3 precision data.
-The concentration where imprecision falls below the threshold for clinically reliable results.
+LoQ directly from the precision profile variance function, linking EP17-A2 to EP05-A3 precision data — the concentration where imprecision drops below the threshold for clinically reliable quantitative results, such as a CV of 10% or 20%.

 Example analyses